AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ## What's Next {#whats-next}

-When the ingestion has completed successfully, AEM indexing will start automatically.
+When the ingestion has succeeded, AEM indexing will start automatically.
 See [Indexing after Migrating Content](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md) for more information.

 Once you have completed Ingesting Content into Cloud Service, you can view logs of each step (extraction and ingestion) and look for errors.
 See [Viewing Logs for a Migration Set](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/viewing-logs.md) to learn more.